datacombussys/vue2-tailwind-vuetify-starter-app/README.md

 When the development environment is activated, the `scripts` directory is pre-pended to your path.

-## Updating the database
-When a model is changed the databse needs to be migrated.
-To do this run `manage.py makemigrations` to stage the changes.
-This will update files in the app and they need to commited.
-To migrate the data base run, `manage.py migrate`. run the following commands to populate the Database from the `/backend` directory `manage.py loaddata holidays`
-`manage.py loaddata days-of-week`
-`manage.py loaddata industries`

 ## API documents
 This project uses self documenting tools for API references.
 They can be found